wiepstikvoort/MSB1015_Assignment2/README.md

 The code has shown to be reproducible and robust.
 The model was created in little time and is able to predict an amino acid's mass with a correlation coefficient of >0.97 (depending on the distribution of the data over test and training set).
 The fact that the descriptors were not chosen to predict a compound's mass probably contributes to the fact that the RMSEP of the model keeps decreasing up to 5 components instead of 3.

 ### How to run the code
+To view the results, please download the zip file and open the Assignment_2_MSB1015.nb.html file in your webbrowser.
+The file shows the results and descriptions of the graphs.
+To see and run the code, please open Assignment_2_MSB1015.Rmd in R or Rstudio, please mind the commenting in the first chunk to check whether you need to uncomment the installing of the required packages.

 ### Sources used for template code
 The packages RCDK and WikidataQueryServiceR (WDQS) both had a package documentation available online.
 The documentation files can be found through the links below.